tbrowder/Excel/old/README.md

 Planned:

+* Use a text file as a template to create new Excel xlsx files
 * Allow user-defined call-back functions to aid the templating process
 * Use a TOML-format configuration file to input values defining a